 You can think of UX strategy as the convergence of UX design and business strategy.
 UX strategists bring a user-centered mindset to the boardroom, while also making sure that the design team is working with the business goals in mind.

-With a deep understanding of UX and the importance of putting the user first, the UX strategist is able to advise key decision-makers on how best to compete in their chosen market.
-They might assist with defining a UX vision and mission for the company, resulting in a UX roadmap.
-The role of the UX strategist is also highly analytical; they will synthesize data in order to identify strategic opportunities in the market, helping to determine what direction the product should take in order to benefit both the business and the user.
+With a deep understanding of UX and the importance of putting the user first, the UX strategist takes business needs into account and advises key decision-makers on how to compete in their chosen market.
+They might help define a UX vision and mission for the company, resulting in a UX roadmap.
+The UX strategist’s role is also highly analytical; they will synthesize data to identify strategic opportunities in the market, determining what direction the product should take to benefit both the business and the user.

 So what’s the difference between a UX strategist and a UX designer?

-So there you have it: Five of the most sought-after UX designer job titles.
-When considering all the different UX roles out there, it’s important to remember that the role of the UX designer means different things to different companies.
-Even if you’re working as a UX generalist, you may be expected to take on some of the responsibilities that fall under these specialist job titles—especially if you’re working at a startup or for a smaller organization.
+So, there you have it: five of the most sought-after UX careers.
+Keep in mind, though, that a UX designer role can mean different things to different companies.
+Even if you’re working as a UX generalist, you might take on some of the responsibilities that fall under these specialist job titles, especially if you’re working at a startup or for a smaller organization.